matematicas visuales visual math

 The rational function

-is as in the example of the square root or in the rational function 1, a special case of Newton's Binomial Theorem.
+is, as in the example of the square root or in the rational function 1, a special case of Newton's Binomial Theorem.
 We can calculate its Taylor's series at x = 0 easily.

 This function has a singularity at the point x =- 1.
 The approximation is good in ranges from -1 to +1.
 Again we find a useful approach that is centered on the origin.

 At the point x = +1 the ordinates increase indefinitely with the order, and alternate in sign.
-We can compare this behavior with that of the rational function 1.

 REFERENCES